opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/airwallex/PAYMENT-PAGE/README.md

 ## Introduction

-The Postman Collection enables a [Airwallex Hosted Page](https://developer.paypal.com/braintree/docs/start/hosted-fields) Payment Form to be used to Take Payments through OPF.
+The Postman Collection enables a [Airwallex Hosted Page](https://developer.paypal.com/braintree/docs/start/hosted-fields) Payment Form to be used to take payments through OPF.

 The integration supports: